sonukumar-1/murf/README.md

 ---

-*Ready to chat with Meyme?
+*Ready to chat with AI Voice Agent?
 Fire up the server and let the sass begin! 🐱✨*